Formby: Governance

 Until 1974, Formby was an urban district (Formby Urban District) within the administrative county of Lancashire.
 Since 1 April 1974, it has formed part of the Metropolitan Borough of Sefton, in Merseyside.

 Prior to 1983 Formby was in the parliamentary constituency of Ormskirk and after Ormskirk's abolition was made part of the Crosby constituency.
 The Member of Parliament (MP) for Crosby from 1997 until 2010 was Claire Curtis-Thomas, a member of the Labour Party, prior to her election the seat was generally considered to be a safe Conservative Party stronghold with Tory MPs elected at every election barring the 1981 Crosby by-election when Shirley Williams of the Social Democratic Party was elected to represent the constituency.

 As a result of the Crosby constituency being abolished for the 2010 general election, Formby is part of the newly created Sefton Central constituency, represented by Bill Esterson, a member of the Labour Party.
 Sefton Central is now considered a safe Labour seat.

 For elections to Sefton Council, Formby is divided between two electoral wards with three councillors each.
-Harington ward, whose councillors are David Irving (Formby Residents Action Group) Denise Dutton (Conservative) and Joe Riley (Conservative); and Ravenmeols ward, whose councillors are Maria Bennett (Formby Residents Action Group), Catie Page (Labour) and Nina Killen (Labour).
+As of May 2023, Harington ward, whose councillors are Peter Harvey (Labour), Carol Richards (Labour) and Joe Riley (Conservative); and Ravenmeols ward, whose councillors are Catie Page (Labour), Christopher Page (Labour) and Nina Killen (Labour).
 Locally Formby is governed by Formby Parish Council.

 Geography

 Formby is a coastal town, with an area of roughly 7 sq miles (17 km2), located in the borough of Sefton.
 The town is built upon the west of a large flat area of land called the West Lancashire Coastal Plain.
 Formby's highest point is within the sand dunes that separate the Irish Sea from Formby.
 However, these sand dunes are ever-changing in shape and formation, so there is no fixed point.
-The River Alt runs into the Irish Sea just south of Formby at Hightown.

-The town is rurally landlocked; the land between Formby and the areas of Southport, Ormskirk and Liverpool is green belt land and is used for arable agricultural purposes.
+The land between Formby and the areas of Southport, Ormskirk and Liverpool is green belt land and is mostly used for arable agricultural purposes.
 The areas around the urban fringe are drained by irrigation ditches and open areas get boggy in the winter months.
 Earth in urban areas is well drained, very loose and sandy.